-In the city of Rhaudermoor in Niedersachsen the local fire brigade (FF Rhaudermoor) was alarmed to a fire in two cars parked between two houses.
-In the beginning there was no information that one of the cars was a full electrical vehicle (EV).
-The fire brigade managed to extinguish the fire in a conventional way but did not manage to get the fire in the Li-ion battery under control, only cooling with water from the outside was used.
+In the city of Rhaudermoor in Niedersachsen, the local fire brigade, FF Rhaudermoor, was called to a fire.
+Two cars parked between two houses had caught fire.
+Initially, there was no information that one of the cars was a full electrical vehicle (EV).
+The fire brigade managed to extinguish the fire in a conventional way, but struggled to get the fire in the Li-ion battery under control.
+External water cooling was their only tactic at this stage.

-In a relatively late stage – approximately two hours after the first alarm, the battery fire was still active, and the volunteer fire brigade Loga/Leer arrived with a Cobra system.
-A thermal imaging camera was used to localize hotspots in the battery.
-The tactic was to use the Cobra to destroy and cool the remaining active modules and cells inside the battery to make it safe for further handling and transport.
+Relatively late, approximately two hours after the first alarm, the battery fire was still active.
+Then, the volunteer fire brigade Loga/Leer arrived with their Cobra system.
+Using a thermal imaging camera, they localised the hotspots in the battery.
+Their tactic was to use the Cobra to destroy and cool the remaining active modules and cells inside the battery, making it safe for further handling and transport.

-Dominik Janßen, Loga/Leer fire brigade, says in an interview: “The car itself already contains a relatively large amount of fire protection so it is relatively difficult to reach every part of the li-ion battery.
-So far it has only been possible to achieve this in trials, so it all works now for the first time on the EV car that caught fire […].
-To reach more battery cells we are now making some space in the car, but it will work.
+Dominik Janßen, Loga/Leer fire brigade, says in an interview: “The car itself already contains a relatively large amount of fire protection, so it is relatively difficult to reach every part of the Li-ion battery.
+So far, it has only been possible to achieve this in trials, so it works now for the first time on the EV car that caught fire […].
+To reach more battery cells, we are now making some space in the car, but it will work.
 The operation will take much longer than normal car fires […].”

-The Cobra tactic worked out well and after this intervention in a late stage of the fire, the Li-ion battery was completely safe for further handling.
-Alternative is that a big container is transported to the incident and filled with a lot of water – which then must be handled as toxic waste.
+The Cobra tactic worked out well, and after this intervention in the late stage of the fire, the Li-ion battery was completely safe for further handling.
+The alternative is that a big container is transported to the incident and filled with a lot of water.
+This water, however, must be handled as toxic waste afterwards.

 - Possible to stabilise the battery to make it safe for further handling.